 Last gingerbread recipe for 2014, cross my heart.
 I know I have gone slightly gingerbread crazy lately but ’tis the season.
 And gingerbread in cake form is worth both the effort and the calories.
-In fact it has become one of THE most popular recipes on my blog and I always thrill when you guys show me your recreations on Instagram.

 This cake was made for my son’s nursery and I was madly scrambling to finish it and photograph it before having to deliver it (with a slice missing – I know, terrible, but they are used to my ways).